Find Affordable College Courses

 Helena, MT

-Carroll College did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the remote town of Helena, Carroll Montana is a private not-for-profit college with a small student population.
+With a ranking of #6, Carroll College did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
+Located in the town of Helena, Carroll Montana is a private not-for-profit school with a small student population.

 Women make up 25% of the natural resources and conservation majors at the school.